 Next Steps - What do our students do with their music education?

 We also have a huge passion to bring arrangements that blend classical music with non-classical music.
 Students of our school produce music videos with utmost professionalism.
 Some of our students have already ventured into "fusion" music and produced their own albums.
 Some students have taken their music education to the movie industry and have become music directors of several web-series shows and movies as well.
 Most of our classical music students take on critical roles in our annual charity performances and gala events, where they not only perform as classical musicians but also perform in rock bands and in ensembles.

 Light Music & Competitive Singing

 Whether you are classically trained or not, you may have the potential to learn songs in light music and semi-classical music.
-We prepare students to participate in competitions like Zee Sa Re Ga Ma, Paadutha Theeyaga, Super Singer etc in Telugu, Tamil and Malayalam languages.
+In our Indian classical voice training lessons, we prepare students to participate in competitions like Zee Sa Re Ga Ma, Paadutha Theeyaga, Super Singer etc in Telugu, Tamil and Malayalam languages.
 A great deal of attention is given to sing with perfect Sruthi, Laya, Gamakam with clarity, Bhaavam (emotion) and stage presence.
 Students who want to sign up for this competitive training must finish an audition before being selected for training.